Kenivia/Honing-Forecast/WIP.md

 ### Algorithm ideas

-- stopping early if no improvements
+- stopping early if no improvements (an adaptive temperature / annealing schedule i guess )
 - limit neighbor function - 1 click 10 taps, limit amt of toggles maybe
   - start with VERY broad neighbors - all true, all false etc, then refine until limit reached (such as 10 taps), test how much the limit affects performance
 - keep a top 10 list and randomly restart to them instead of just the top 1
 - some kind of heatmap of which bits were the most impactful? but i feel like this wouldnt actually do much

 ### Arena

-- procedually generate test cases
-  - figure out how to fit the juice prices into the csv
-- monte carlo at the end to verify / sanity check / just to look at it (also can compute confidence interval with variance etc)

 ### Data analysis